JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 feelings of his host–but it is not the less certain that he was composing himself for a nap.
-It struck me as an experiment worth attempting, to try whether a judicious allusion to the subject of the Moonstone would keep him awake, and, if it did, to see what HE thought of the last new complication in the Indian conspiracy, as revealed in the prosaic precincts of my office.
+It struck me as an experiment worth attempting, to try whether a judicious allusion to the subject of the Moonstone would keep him awake, and, if it did, to see what _He_ thought of the last new complication in the Indian conspiracy, as revealed in the prosaic precincts of my office.